 Make noise, find a safe place

-“It would be best for them to make some noise and to run away to a safe place nearby as quickly as possible,” Michalke recommends.
+“It would be best for them to make some noise and to run away to a safe place nearby as quickly as possible,” Michalke says.

 Calling police and providing a description are secondary.
 What matters first and above all is getting to safety.